Subtropical Storm Nicole forms northeast of Bahamas, headed for Florida

 TAMPA, Fla.
 (WFLA) — A new named storm formed northeast of the Bahamas on Monday and is expected to bring heavy rain and strong winds to Florida later this week.

-At 5 a.m.
-ET Monday, Subtropical Storm Nicole was located about 555 miles east of the northwestern Bahamas and was moving north-northwest at 14 mph.
+At 11 a.m.
+Monday, Subtropical Storm Nicole was located about 465 miles east of the northwestern Bahamas and was moving northwest at 9 mph.
 It had maximum sustained winds of 45 mph, according to the National Hurricane Center.

 The center said Nicole “could be near or at hurricane intensity by Wednesday or Wednesday night while it is moving near the northwestern Bahamas,” and that a “prolonged period of hazardous weather was expected over the northwestern Bahamas, Florida, and the southeastern coast of the United States this week.”